 Gather ten canoe builders in the same shop; you will get the ten best methods to build a cedar strip canoe.
 You'd expect this amount of shop logic to provide

-definitive guidance, but a quest for clarification just yields a confusing jumble of opinions and approaches to crafting your canoe.
+definitive guidance.
+The quest for clarification oten yields a confusing jumble of opinions and approaches to crafting your canoe.
 Some builders focus on power tools, specialty jigs and woodcraft, others emphasize hull design and would have the first-time builder reinventing the canoe.

 Wood-art rafter ornaments are not NorthWest Canoe.
 We estimate one out of four first time builders gets overwhelmed and frustrated with too much shop logic; the canoe never gets finished.
 Canoe building is fun.
 Make building your canoe an escape from the stress and time-pressures of your daily routine.
 Finish your canoe ... then get out and paddle!

 Pick any canoe landing, paddling event or parking lot and the hand-built cedar strip canoe gets looks.
 People salivate over the wood.
 Wood however symbolizes only a piece of the drama.

 SET-UP - During set up the canoe builder transforms flat paper plans into three dimensions.
 Twenty hours or more pass before the first cedar strip is laid on the building forms.

 It starts with the construction of a sturdy ladder-like beam called a strong back.
 Forms attach to the strong back.
 It takes general carpentry skills and tools - hammer, square, saw, and drill.
 Like the mason, the canoe builder relies on scribe lines and strings to ensure the final product is fair and true.
 The canoe builder walks from end to end squinting at sight vanes and strings.